siennacorreia/siennacorreia.github.io/_posts/2024-10-20-meta-analysis.md

 ## Perish or Public Effect on Study
+The idea of publish or perish expresses the pressure faced by academics to publish their research.
 No, I don't think publish or perish had a major effect on the study.
-This study has over 30 referenced papers related to the study’s data collection and area of interest, as well as showing the timeline of the study (2013 to present) .
+This study has over 30 referenced papers related to the study’s data collection and area of interest, as well as showing the timeline of the study (2013 to present).
+Among the referenced papers, is an article that the principal investigator Falih, wrote alongside other researchers.
+(Falih,   M.R., Efficiency   of   +IDonBlender Photogrammetric   Tool   in   Facial   Prosthetics   Rehabilitation An Evaluation Study.
+Karbala International Journal of Modern Science, 2021)

-In 2021 the same author wrote a study on The Value of Stereo-Photogrammetry and 3D Prototype Printing for Plastic and Reconstructive Surgery. https://www.researchgate.net/publication/368960995_The_Value_of_Stereo-Photogrammetry_and_3D_Prototype_Printing_for_Plastic_and_Reconstructive_Surgery
+In 2021, Falih also wrote a study on The Value of Stereo-Photogrammetry and 3D Prototype Printing for Plastic and Reconstructive Surgery. https://www.researchgate.net/publication/368960995_The_Value_of_Stereo-Photogrammetry_and_3D_Prototype_Printing_for_Plastic_and_Reconstructive_Surgery